afiqaize/CMSPODAS23/README.md

 # CMSPODAS23
-This repo is for the EGamma long-exercise of the CMS Physics object & data analysis school [CMSPODAS2023](https://indico.desy.de/event/38207).
+This repo is for the EGamma long exercise of the CMS Physics object & data analysis school [CMSPODAS2023](https://indico.desy.de/event/38207).
 The exercise focuses on:
 ### Produce ntuples
 Based on the [NANOAOD framework](https://github.com/cms-nanoAOD/nanoAOD-tools.git).
 CMSSW environment and packages should be set up firstly as follows:<br>